Caramut

 The town sits at the heart of a vast agricultural area known for sheep grazing, wool, and cropping typical of Victoria's Western District.
 Basic local amenities serve the immediate community, while Warrnambool to the south and Hamilton to the north-west provide larger shopping centres, hospitals, and secondary schools.
 The wider Moyne Shire is known for its pastoral heritage and proximity to the Great Ocean Road coastal region, offering residents a quiet country lifestyle within reach of Victoria's south-west coast.

-Caramut falls under postcode 3274 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Lowan (Western Victoria) electorate.
+Caramut falls under postcode 3274 and is governed by the Moyne Council (Local Government Area).
+For federal elections, residents vote in the electorate of Wannon, while state elections fall under the Lowan (Western Victoria) electorate.

 Location